joe7575/techage/README.md

 ### Configuration

-For servers with many players, it is recommended to use the external Lua library 'lua-marshal' to accelarate the serialization/deserialization of node metadata.
+For servers with many players, it is recommended to use the external Lua library 'lua-marshal' to accelarate the serialization/deserialization of node data and the database SQLite (lsqlite3) to store large amounts of data.
-To be able to use 'lua-marshal', install 'lua-marshal' with:
+To be able to use 'lua-marshal' and 'lsqlite3', install the packages with:

-    sudo luarocks install lua-marshal
+    luarocks install lua-marshal
+    luarocks install lsqlite3

 and add 'techage' to the list of trusted mods in minetest.conf:

     secure.trusted_mods = techage

 For the installation of 'luarocks' (if not already available), see: https://luarocks.org/

+If you enable 'lsqlite3' you also have to enable 'lua-marshal'.
+Available worlds will be converted to 'lsqlite3' and 'lua-marshal', but there is no way back, so:

+** Never disable 'lsqlite3' and 'lua-marshal' for a world, which it was already used!**

 ### History